From Blender to Browser in Under 3MB

 A 3D model that looks perfect in Blender can be unusable in the browser.
 A 50MB file that loads in three seconds on your development machine takes 30 seconds on mobile data.
 Textures exported at 4096x4096 consume 64MB of GPU memory for a component that renders at 200px on screen.
 A model with 2 million polygons renders at 4fps on an integrated GPU.

-The asset pipeline is the process of turning authoring-quality 3D assets into web-delivery-quality assets.
-It is the single biggest determinant of whether a Three.js application feels fast or slow, and it is the step most teams skip until they discover their application is unusable on real devices.
+The asset pipeline is the process of turning authoring-quality 3D assets into a web-delivery-quality GLB file: typically a single .glb under 3MB that a browser can download, decode, and render fast.
+It is the biggest single determinant of whether a Three.js application feels fast or slow, and it is the step most teams skip until they discover their application is unusable on real devices.

 Web 3D assets must satisfy four budgets simultaneously.
 Violating any one of them degrades the experience.